aryamanpandya99/transformers/README.md

   - `transformer_scratchpad.ipynb` - A notebook for trying out new ideas and code snippets.

-- `Attention and Transformer Networks.pdf` - A collection of notes on the Transformer architecture, compiled from various lectures and the seminal paper.
+- `Attention and Transformer Networks.pdf` - A collection of notes on the Transformer architecture, compiled from various lectures and the paper.

 ## Use Cases Explored